Ted Lasso star Hannah Waddingham pays tribute to the Queen at 74th Emmy awards

 The annual Emmys show ceremony recognises the best in television excellence, and is organised by the US Television Academy.

-Saturday Night Live star Kenan Thompson will host the 2022 show, which is taking place at the Microsoft Theatre in Downtown Los Angeles.
+Saturday Night Live star Kenan Thompson hosted the 2022 show, which took place at the Microsoft Theatre in Downtown Los Angeles.

-Firth goes head to head with compatriots Andrew Garfield and Himesh Patel, as well as Michael Keaton and Sebastian Stan, for outstanding lead actor in a limited or anthology series.
+The comedian kicked off the show with explosive medley of club remixes of popular television theme tunes including Friends, Game Of Thrones and Stranger Things, reassuring audiences that the tracks were “legally cleared”.

-The actor is nominated for his role in HBO’s The Staircase, in which he appeared alongside fellow Brit and Game of Thrones star Sophie Turner.
+Pop megastar Lizzo later gave an emotional speech on representation, after winning the Emmy for best competition series, for her Amazon show Watch Out For The Big Grrrls.

 Register for free to continue reading